moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 # Partner Migration Services

+GitLab encourages our GitLab Partners to engage in technical services such as migrating to GitLab.
+This page attempts to provide an overview of different sources of data that can be transferred to various GitLab destinations.
+For deeper technical understanding, engineers should enroll and learn from the GitLab University [GitLab Certified Migration Services Specialist Learning Path.](https://university.gitlab.com/learning-paths/gitlab-certified-migration-services-specialist-learning-path)

-To learn about GitLab migrations, start with GitLab's technical documentation titled [Import and migrate groups and projects](https://docs.gitlab.com/ee/user/project/import/).
+To learn about GitLab migrations, start with GitLab's technical documentation primer titled [Import and migrate groups and projects](https://docs.gitlab.com/ee/user/project/import/).
 Depending on the source Git provider, size/scope of the migration and the importance of the preservation of the migrated artifacts, carefully consider each option given each option's limitations/benefits.

 The GitLab Channel Partner Program provides the following [GitLab Channel Service Packages](https://partners.gitlab.com/prm/English/c/Channel_Service_Packages) to our partners in order to construct your own Services Packages in our [GitLab Partner Portal](https://partners.gitlab.com), including our Migration Quickstart Services Offering.